sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

  # Task 2: Publish your application to the internet with the application gateway

-In this task, you'll publish an application via Application Gateway.
+In this task, you'll publish an application via Application Gateway by configuring the DNAT rules from firewall policy.

 1. In the the Azure **Home** page, from the search bar search for **Application gateways (1)** and then select **Application gateways (2)**.